 Best Overnight Mask: Huxley Good Night Sleep Mask

-Korean brand Huxley, named after the “Brave New World” writer, bases its entire skincare line on prickly pear extract, a fruit-producing succulent rich in anti-inflammatory Vitamin E. Prickly pear also reduces redness and heals wounds, which is good news if your skin has been going through it—Korean flight attendants love the skincare line as an antidote to the stresses of constant travel.
+Korean brand Huxley, named after the “Brave New World” writer, bases its entire skincare line on prickly pear extract, a fruit-producing succulent rich in anti-inflammatory vitamin E. Prickly pear also reduces redness and heals wounds, which is good news if your skin has been going through it.
+In fact, Korean flight attendants love the skincare line as an antidote to the stresses of constant travel.

 Best for Brightening: Klairs Freshly Juiced Vitamin E Mask

 The unique texture of this brightening mask resembles a milky jelly pudding.
 Aside from feeling great on the skin, the jelly texture helps cling the mask to the skin.
 The best part of that you can choose to use it three different ways: as a daily moisturizer, daytime mask, or overnight mask.

 When used alone, the mask leaves dewy, healthy-looking skin behind, but results are more incredible when paired with a vitamin C serum.
 Need a rec?
 Here are some of our favorite vitamin C serums.